 For example, the airport specialist Amadeus has successfully tested facial recognition technology for flights operated by Adria Airways, Air France, and LOT Polish Airlines at Ljubljana airport.

-It found that the introduction of biometrics has also cut the average boarding time.
-The trial was conducted across 15 flights on which 175 passengers volunteered to enroll with their passport or ID card and a selfie-check.
+It found that introducing biometrics has also cut the average boarding time.
+The trial was conducted across 15 flights on which 175 passengers volunteered to enroll with their passport or ID card and a selfie check.

-The live picture was sent to a server and then used to match the passenger when he or she passed in front of the camera at the departure gate.
+The live picture was sent to a server and then used to match the passenger when they passed in front of the camera at the departure gate.

 It took fewer than two seconds.
 With this simple enrolment of their data by smartphone, 98% of passengers were matched successfully and able to board their flight.